Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Introduction

-\item We conduct extensive experiments with six unlearning methods on two LLMs (Yi-6B and Qwen-2.5-7B) across three distinct domains.
+\item We conduct extensive experiments across multiple unlearning methods, data domains, and LLM variants.
 Our results demonstrate that standard task-level metrics (\eg, accuracy, perplexity, MIA susceptibility) are insufficient for assessing the true extent of unlearning.
+And we further find that relearning exhibits different sample efficiencies depending on the type of data.